fengshang1972/EPANETMSX2Manual/docs/4_inputformat.rst

       Terms can be used to simplify reaction rate or equilibrium expressions that would otherwise be unwieldy to write all on one line or have the same terms repeated in several different rate/equilibrium equations.
 The definition and use of TERMS, when those terms are common and appear in multiple rate or equilibrium expressions, may speed computation because the common term expression requires only one evaluation.

-      Hydraulic variables consist of the following reserved names:
+      Hydraulic variables consist of the following reserved names and use the unit system specified in the EPANET input file:

       **D** :math:`\ \ \ ` pipe diameter (feet or meters)